Scalar curvature rigidity of degenerate warped product spaces: Introduction

+where $r\in (-\pi/2, \pi/2)$.
+It is easy to verify that the function $\varphi(r) = \cos(r)$ is admissible in the sense of Definition \ref{def:admissible}.
+As a special case of Theorem \ref{thm:extremality}, we have the following theorem, which generalizes the corresponding result of Gromov to all dimensions.

 \begin{theorem} Assume that $n\geq 3$.
-Let $M$ be the $n$-dimensional standard sphere with a pair of antipodal points removed.
+Let $M$ be the $n$-dimensional standard round sphere with a pair of antipodal points removed.
 Let $(N,\overbar g)$ be an open spin Riemannian manifold.
 Let $f\colon N\to M$ be a proper smooth map with non-zero degree.
-If $f$ is distance-non-increasing and $\Sc_{\overbar g}\geq n(n-1)$, then $f$ is an isometry. \end{theorem} The same method of proof also yields the following scalar-mean rigidity for degenerate warped product spaces. \begin{theorem} Let $M=[-c,c)\times X$ and
+If $f$ is distance-non-increasing and $\Sc_{\overbar g}\geq n(n-1)$, then $f$ is an isometry. \end{theorem}